websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/form-rules/using-the-calculate-rule.md

 # Using the Calculate Rule

-Users can create Calculate rules which automatically populates a numeric field by calculating its value based on other fields.
-For example, users can use this Rule to calculate a camp or conference's total registration costs by multiplying the number of attendees and the registration fee (17 people at $130 each).
+Users can create Calculate rules that populate a numeric field by calculating its value based on other fields.
+For example, a Calculate rule can calculate a camp or conference's total registration costs by multiplying the number of attendees and the registration fee (17 people at $130 each).

 ```important::
    Calculations are limited to numeric fields.
 ```

-In this example, there is a form that has three numeric fields:
+This example has a form with three numeric fields:

 * _Number of attendees_: a numeric field.
 * _Registration Fee_: a numeric field with a [predefined value](../providing-predefined-values-for-a-form.md) of 150.